AntonTheDev/FlightLayout/README.md

 ## Introduction

 FlightLayout is a light weight, and easy to learn layout framework as an extension of the UIView.
-Functionally, it lives somewhere in between the manual process of laying out views from the old days, and the flexibility of Autolayout's dynamic contstraint approach.
+Functionally, it lives somewhere in between the manual process of laying out views from the old days, and the flexibility of Autolayout's dynamic constraint approach.

 Some use cases for this framework include the ability to animate views with core animation.
-Without the overhead of Autolayout's constraints system, we are free to apply animations without the hasstle of disabling constraints to perform parametric animations to a layer's properties.
+Without the overhead of Autolayout's constraints system, we are free to apply animations without the hassle of disabling constraints to perform parametric animations to a layer's properties.

 ## Demo

-Since the scope of the documentation is limited to a handlful of examples, once you have finished with the reading the documentation below, feel free to clone the project and run the demo app with the project.
+Since the scope of the documentation is limited to a handful of examples, once you have finished with the reading the documentation below, feel free to clone the project and run the demo app with the project.

 The demo app provides the ability to pick different options in the method call, once selected, the app will align a demo view on the screen to it's final frame, and provide a code example to reflect it.

-An example of how the view controller is layed out in the demo app is can be found [here](/Documentation/demo.md)
+An example of how the view controller is laid out in the demo app is can be found [here](/Documentation/demo.md)

 ## Installation